markabrahams/node-net-snmp/README.md

 This object contains constants for all valid values the error-status field in response PDUs can hold.
-If when parsing a PDU the error-index field contains a value not defined in this object the constant `snmp.ErrorStatus.GeneralError` will be used instead of the value of the error-status field.
+If when parsing a PDU the error-index field contains a value not defined in this object the constant `snmp.ErrorStatus.GeneralError` will be used instead of the value in the error-status field.
 The following constants are defined in this object:

  * `NoError`